devv-work/timeato/README.md

 #### After feature is finished

 1. Click merge
-2. Make sure the PR says base:main <- base:timer
+2. Make sure the PR says base:test <- base:timer

 ### Where should I make my pull request to?